garden-io/garden/docs/reference/module-types/jib-container.md

   projectType: auto

   # The JDK version to use.
+  #
+  # The chosen version will be downloaded by Garden and used to define `JAVA_HOME` environment variable for Gradle and
+  # Maven.
+  #
+  # To use an arbitrary JDK distribution, please use the `jdkPath` configuration option.
   jdkVersion: 11

+  # The JDK home path.
+This **always overrides** the JDK defined in `jdkVersion`.
+  #
+  # The value will be used as `JAVA_HOME` environment variable for Gradle and Maven.
+  jdkPath:

   # Build the image and push to a local Docker daemon (i.e. use the `jib:dockerBuild` / `jibDockerBuild` target).
   dockerBuild: false